Learn About Acute Arterial Occlusion of Kidney

 Damage caused by arterial occlusion may go away.
 However, in most cases, it is permanent.

 If only one kidney is affected, the healthy kidney may take over filtering the blood and producing urine.
 If you have only one working kidney, arterial occlusion leads to acute kidney failure.
-This can develop into chronic kidney failure.
+This can develop into chronic kidney disease or failure.

 What are the possible complications of Acute Arterial Occlusion of Kidney?